catseye/ALPACA/doc/ALPACA.markdown

 This will style John Conway's Life with Dead cells being solid white rectangles and Alive cells being solid black rectangles.

+Informational: It is expected that a future version of ALPACA Stylesheets will define a property called `glyph` that will correspond to the character used in the Representation Declaration of an ALPACA state (see above) with the understanding that it will be used primarily for display, while the Representation Declaration will be used primarily for interpreting a cellular automaton's configuration from a textual source, e.g. the initial playfield.

 [SVG 1.1]: https://www.w3.org/Graphics/SVG/1.1/